centerforaisafety/reading/README.md

 Welcome to the [Center for AI Safety's (CAIS)](https://safe.ai) Reading and Learning (RAL) event, held **bi-weekly**.
 This platform serves as a vibrant nexus where we dissect and explore recent publications from the Machine Learning community.
 Our discussions encompass an array of publications, not only emerging from CAIS but also those curated from outside our institution.
 We further enrich our events by inviting individuals external to CAIS to present their work, fostering a dynamic exchange of ideas and perspectives.
 To minimize the pressure when preparing the upcoming talk, we won't ask speakers to prepare slides beforehand (but you are more than welcom to use slides if any).
 Just grab a cup of coffee or soda and relax!

-Subscribe to every RAL events using this [link](https://calendar.google.com/calendar/event?action=TEMPLATE&tmeid=NnRpaTI1YjJqM3MyaGpraXJtNDdpcWI2NzNfMjAyMzA4MTBUMjAwMDAwWiB6aWZhbkBzYWZlLmFp&tmsrc=zifan%40safe.ai&scp=ALL).
+Subscribe to all RAL events using this [link](https://calendar.google.com/calendar/event?action=TEMPLATE&tmeid=NnRpaTI1YjJqM3MyaGpraXJtNDdpcWI2NzNfMjAyMzA4MTBUMjAwMDAwWiB6aWZhbkBzYWZlLmFp&tmsrc=zifan%40safe.ai&scp=ALL).

 ## RAL Outline
 - Part I: Presentation and Short Questions (40 min)
 - Part II: Long Questions and Discussion  (20 min)

-## Upcoming Events
+## Upcoming Event

 ### [Universal and Transferable Adversarial Attacks on Aligned Language Models](https://arxiv.org/abs/2307.15043)